9gustin/react-notion-render/README.md

             status: {
                 equals: "live",
             }
-        } // if you have a status property for controlling, you can easily filter it
+        } // if you have a status property for controlling the post status, you can easily filter it

     })
 })